tredfern/vimfiles/README.md

 Solarized:

-  To get solarize working properly need to install color scheme into your terminal.
+  To get solarize working properly you need to install the solarized  color scheme for your terminal.
   Read More: [here](http://ethanschoonover.com/solarized).